Digital-Sherlock/CTF-WaLkThRouGhs/README.md

-This is a collection of CTF write-ups from different platforms (mostly TryHackMe at the beginning), which I write for self-education.
+This is a collection of tools, resources, and write-ups dedicated to the OSCP certification exam.
+The information is organized into sections such as "Tips and Resources", "Buffer Overflow", "Linux PE", etc.
-I hope they might me helpful for you as well.
+The repository will be growing along the way with my preparation, and I hope the information you find here will be helpful.